polymath-ai/architecture/monorepo.md

 The name of the repository is `polymath-ai`.
 It mirrors the name of the organization, and also the name of the `npm` scope.

+The original [Polymath repo](https://github.com/dglazkov/polymath) moves to the `polymath-python` repository in this organization.

+It might have been cool to name the respective Node repo `polymath-node`, but that messes with the convention many Node projects use for monorepos.

 ## The layout

 The layout of the repository is as follows: